File Type:

 Learning Objectives

-2. Familiarize with the characteristics of reengineered processes
+2. Familiarize with the distinctive characteristics of reengineered processes in the context of contemporary business practices.

-3. Learn a structured approach to reengineer processes for maximum productivity
+3. Learn a structured and technologically-informed approach to transform processes, optimizing them for maximum productivity.

-4. Gain knowledge on the impacts of BPR and guidelines for change management
+4. Gain insights into the profound impacts of BPR on organizational dynamics and acquire guidelines for effective change management in the digital era.

 Contents